No-signalling-projection-invariant Bell inequalities: Projection in the nm2 Bell scenario

 The algorithm for computing $\Pi_{\mathcal{A}}(\mathbf{f})$, as just described, will generally be faster to implement than the iterative ML method described earlier.
 However, this method is potentially still somewhat computationally costly for several reasons: (1) the ambient dimension $d=(2m)^{n}$ grows rapidly for higher Bell scenarios (for even a modest increase in $n$ and $m$); (2) finding basis vectors of $\mathrm{ker}(A_{\mathrm{eq}})$ requires singular value decomposition or iterative null-space methods on a rank-deficient and highly sparse matrix ($A_{\mathrm{eq}}$), which typically results in basis vectors that are highly non-sparse in comparison to the rows of $A_{\mathrm{eq}}$; (3) the projector onto $\mathrm{ker}(A_{\mathrm{eq}})$ involves computing the inverse of the Gram matrix $(B^{T}B)^{-1}$.

 We also note that, in general, the $L^2$-projection need not yield a valid behaviour---the optimiser in~\eqref{eq:LeastSquares} can contain negative probabilities (see (B12) in Appendix B of~\cite{Lin2018} for an example).
 This pathology, however, only appears when statistical fluctuations are large enough to push $\mathbf f$ significantly outside $\mathcal{A}\cap\mathbb{R}_{+}^d$.
 In well-calibrated Bell tests operated in the high-count regime, where the empirical frequencies already lie very close to the true underlying no-signalling behaviour, violations like the example of \cite{Lin2018}, with signalling probability differences as large as 40\%, are not observed in practice.
 If there are no negative probabilities in the estimate obtained from \eqref{eq:LeastSquares}, we can proceed with it; otherwise we enforce non-negativity by replacing the constraint in~\eqref{eq:LeastSquares} with $\mathbf{p}\in\mathcal{A}\cap\mathbb{R}_{+}^d$ which modifies the optimisation to a convex quadratic program.
 It is still computationally simpler and numerically stabler than the ML routine as the scenario size grows (more number of parties and inputs).
-Even after enforcing non-negativity, it is possible the projected behaviour might lie outside the quantum-achievable (convex) set $\mathcal{P}_{\mathrm Q}$, in which case the optimisation in~\eqref{eq:LeastSquares} should be solved with the constraint $\mathbf{p}\in\mathcal{P}_{\mathrm Q}$.
-Appendix C of~\cite{Lin2018} shows that the unique minimiser of this program is equivalent to first applying the projection onto $\mathcal{A}$ followed by minimising the $L^2$-distance from that projection to a target feasible set (see Lemma 1 therein).
-More precisely, if one replaces the (intractable) quantum set by any converging NPA-type outer relaxation $\mathcal{P}_{\mathrm{Q}_k}$~\cite{Navascués_2008}, such that $\mathcal{P}_{\mathrm Q}\subset\mathcal{P}_{\mathrm{Q}_k}\subset\mathcal{P}_{\mathrm{NS}}\subset\mathcal{A}$, the least-squares problem reduces to a semi-definite program~\cite{SkrzypczykCavalcanti_23}.
+In fact, one can arrive at a simple sufficient condition under which non-negativity is nevertheless guaranteed.
+Let $\mathbf{p}_0\in\mathcal{P}_{\mathrm{NS}}$ be the underlying no-signalling behaviour and suppose $\mathbf{p}_0$ is strictly positive with $\gamma\coloneqq \min_{\mathbf{a},\mathbf{x}}p_0(\mathbf{a}|\mathbf{x})>0$.
+Writing the empirical behaviour as $\mathbf{f}=\mathbf{p}_0+\boldsymbol{\epsilon}$, linearity of the affine projection $\Pi_{\mathcal A}$ around $\mathbf{p}_0$ gives